by rick olivares

 At the start of the match, it looked like the finals would be a droll one as NU raced to a 12-3 lead.
 It wasn’t as if the Bulldogs’ defense wasn’t great, the Red Warriors kept shooting themselves in the foot with poor shooting from the field and the line to go with three consecutive turnovers.

-After UE center Charles Mammie three the ball away on a fastbreak attempt, coach Boycie Zamar shot him an angry look.
-Point guard Roi Sumang pulled the Sierra Leone native’s jersey and told him if the opportunity for a fastbreak wasn’t there then he gave the ball to the guards to bring down.
+After UE center Charles Mammie threw the ball away on a fastbreak attempt, coach Boycie Zamar shot him an angry look.
+Point guard Roi Sumang pulled the Sierra Leone native’s jersey and told him if the opportunity for a fastbreak wasn’t there then he should give the ball to the guards for them to bring the rock down.

 Zamar motioned with his hands to settle down.

 In the next play, Mammie scored on a putback while picking up a foul from Jean Mbe.
 Mammie made good on the bonus shot to cut down the lead, 12-6.

 A missed NU offensive, Mammie hauled down the board, whirled and spotted swingman firestarter Ralf Olivarez for a long strike and a bucket.
 Sumang looked and pointed to Mammie to say, “well done.”

 The Bulldogs weren’t fazed.
 They had steamrolled every opponent in two leagues and looked to make history by winning both the Fr.
 Martin’s Cup and the Filoil Cup en route to UAAP Season 76 where they are firmly favorites to win it all.

 Power forward Troy Rosario took a drop pass from Ray Parks, whirled around and in one motion, slammed dunked the ball in front of a bunch of Warriors.
 The NU bench jumped up and down in celebration.
 It was 16-10 at that point.